hollowstrawberry/Pac-Man-Bot/README.md

 * ReactionRPG: Battle monsters and become stronger, or challenge your friends to battle - Enjoy this simple chat RPG!
 * Tic-Tac-Toe, Connect Four: Challenge your friends or the bot itself.
 * Code Break: Uncover the secret code in this public puzzle game.
-* Minesweeper: A basic rendition of minesweeper using the new spoiler feature.
+* Minesweeper: A basic rendition of minesweeper using the spoiler text feature.
-* Rubik's Cube: Attempt to solve a real cube in chat form.
+* Rubik's Cube: Attempt to solve a cube in chat form.
 Seriously.
-* Pac-Man: Turn-based controls, arcade-like ghost behavior and a global leaderboard: The original PacManBot game.
+* Pac-Man: Turn-based controls in a simplistic yet faithful recreation of the arcade game.
+The original PacManBot game.

 [**Bot invite link here**](http://bit.ly/pacman-bot)
 [**Support server here**](https://discord.gg/hGHnfda)